one-click-desktop/configuration/README.md

 ## Important variables

 This group has configuration [file](inventory/group_vars/all.yml), which contains user who will run the whole system.
-By default it's named `ocdesk` and is arbitraly chosen.
+By default it's named `ocdesk` and is arbitrarily chosen.
 ```
 executive_user: ocdesk
 ```

 ## Common variables for every Virtualization Server and Overseer

-To conenct with machine ansible has to know what address and what credentials should be used to communicate.
+To connect with machine ansible has to know what address and what credentials should be used to communicate.
 In both groups we define variables:

 ```
 ansible_port: 22